 The shape of the dome differed from fossil to fossil, and the placement of the injuries depended on the shape of the skull.
 Some skulls had injuries to the front, while others had injuries distributed between the front and back.
 This implied that P. wyomingensis with differently shaped skulls were bumping their heads in different ways.

 These lesions were similar to those often seen in modern mammals.
 Bighorn sheep (Ovis canadensis) charge each other head on.
 Mountain goats (Oreamos americanus) bump each other in the flanks and bison (Bison bison) wrestle each other with their horns.
 Based upon these modern-day examples, the scientists speculated that the high-domed P. wyomingensis with parietal injuries were side-bumping like mountain goats, and the frontal injuries indicate bison-like wrestling.

-This could be due to different species bashing in different ways, or a single species where juvenile and adults exhibit different behavior.
-There still is skepticism whether the lesions are impressions of head-butting.
+This could be due to different species bashing in different ways, or a single species where juveniles and adults exhibit different behavior.
+There still is skepticism about whether the lesions are impressions of head-butting.
 The skulls could have been chipped after death.
 A look at the skull bone microstructure will determine if the lesion sites suffered trauma.

 Be the first to comment on "Fossils Reveal Headbutts May Have Been Used as a Dinosaur Courtship Behavior"